 - Serato Included – Out of the box you’ll have instant access to the core features.
 This makes it easier to move on to more advanced controllers down the track.

-- Connection Options – Access to a Master RCA out and Headphone Jack saves you from having to worry about your laptop or PC having to handle the audio.
+- Connection Options – Access to a 1/8 Inch out and Headphone Jack saves you from having to worry about your laptop or PC having to handle the audio.

 - Pad Modes – Loop, Hot Cues, and Sampler modes.
 Switching between pad modes is easy to use and intuitive giving you access to the fundamental components of DJing.